Aqamarine228/AlphaNews/README.md

 ## Package Configuration

-For package to work publishing assets is needed
+For package to work publishing assets and migrations is needed

 ### Publish Assets